 IT’S ABOUT TIME – Learning tennis as an open-skill sport

-The reason for this is that tennis is classified as an open-skill sport by motor learning researchers — a sport in which players must constantly adapt their movements to an ever-changing situation on the court.
-On every shot, a player must decide where to move, what shot to hit, and where to recover while awaiting the opponent’s next shot.
+The reason is that tennis is classified as an open-skill sport by motor learning researchers, and specifically, as a ‘Perceptual Motor Skill’.
+These are skills where players must constantly adapt their movements to ever-changing, often unpredictable situations on the court.
+On every shot, a player is in a constant dance with the situation, which informs them where to move, what shots are available to respond with and where to recover.
 The player’s movement and stroke execution must be continually adapted to the situation at hand.
+Movements are ‘externally paced’ (What’s happening determines when movements are performed).
+Here is a quote that captures that concept from legendary player Rafa Nadal (do you think he knows what he is talking about?):

 A PROBLEM WITH TRADITIONAL TENNIS TEACHING?

-For example, when looking at the ‘forehand groundstroke’, a standard model will appear in the minds of most coaches and players.
-In recent years the content of the model has been changed to reflect the modern trends of the game (e.g. Semi-open stance, loop swing, Semi-western grip, etc).
-This ‘model thinking’ has even continued through the technological revolution (e.g. slow motion video of Federer’s “forehand”).
+For example, when looking at the ‘forehand groundstroke’, a standard model will come to mind for most coaches and players.
+In recent years, the model’s content has been updated to reflect modern trends in the game (e.g., Semi-open stance, loop swing, Semi-western grip, etc.).
+This ‘model thinking’ has even continued through the technological revolution (e.g. slow-motion video of Federer’s “forehand”).

-Traditional tennis coaching was based on the priority of conforming students to these models.
-The typical lesson consisted of a coach standing at mid-court delivering a soft feed to a student and harping about the elements of the, perfect ‘form’.
+These Modelitis lessons typically consisted of a coach standing at mid-court delivering a predictable feed to a student and harping about the elements of the ‘ perfect form’.
 Once the model stroke was reasonably stable, the coach sent the player back into the “real world”, expecting the player to successfully use the carefully-polished stroke in a live rally or match play situation.
 The typical result was the stroke quickly breaking down.
 Why?
-Because the player was not taught how to adapt it to real play situations.
-After the breakdown, the player would return to the coach only to have the cycle repeated.
+Because the player was not equipped to adapt it to real-play situations.
+After the breakdown, the player would return to the coach, only for the cycle to be repeated.

-A model based methodology impedes development of open skills because it falsely conveys there is a “one size fits all” technique that is good for every situation (e.g. “The basic forehand”).
+A model-based methodology impedes the development of open skills because it falsely conveys that there is a “one size fits all” technique that is good for every situation (e.g. “The basic forehand”).
 However, does the same technique occur if the forehand is performed from a wide ball or a 3/4 court low ball?
-Is it the same for an attacking shot, or a defensive one?
+Is it the same for an attacking shot or a defensive one?
 Is it the same when receiving a high ball or sending a sharp angle?
-When the ‘basic stroke’ must be changed constantly to adapt to the situation it becomes the exception rather than the rule.
+When the ‘basic stroke’ must be changed constantly to adapt to the situation, it becomes the exception rather than the rule.
+So, why would it be considered ‘fundamental technique’?

-For example, in observations conducted on advanced beginners (2.0 Play Tennis Rating), the amount of time the ball was in range to perform the standard ‘model’ groundstrokes was maximum 30%.
-In other words, when novice players play (not drill), they are required to adapt in ways they have never been taught 70% of the time!
-Small wonder why many find tennis frustrating (especially after lessons).
+For example, in observations of advanced beginners rallying (2.0 Play Tennis Rating), the ball was within range to perform the standard ‘model’ groundstrokes for a maximum of 30% of the time (it would be far less in an actual match).
+In other words, when novice players play (not drill), they are required to adapt in ways they have never been taught the majority of the time!
+It’s no wonder that many find tennis frustrating (especially after lessons).

-True, many players eventually discover that stroke adaptation is critical to real world tennis.
+True, many players eventually discover that stroke adaptation is critical to real-world tennis.
 But how long does it take to achieve a reasonable degree of success?
 Months?
 Years?
-We now know there is a much better, and much faster way.
+We now know there is a much better and faster way.

 OPEN SKILL LEARNING

 Playing is all about decision-making.
 In my experience, 40-60% of all errors can be traced back to some decision-making deficiency.
 The player didn’t nail down when to do the appropriate shot.
-For example, a player practices a bucket load of backhands.
-In the match during a rally, the ball comes a little faster (or deeper, higher, wider, etc.), the player doesn’t adapt the stroke and decide what to do on time resulting in an error.
-The majority of coaches and players watching would chalk it down to a technical error (e.g. they hit late) but that was only an outward symptom of not seeing what was going on and doing what they needed to do at the right time.
-Is the solution to practice another bucket of balls hitting early, or something more?
+For example, a player practices a cartload of backhands.
+In the match, during a rally, the ball comes a little faster (or deeper, higher, wider, etc.), the player doesn’t adapt their stroke and decide what to do on time, resulting in an error.
+The majority of coaches, players (and parents) watching would chalk it down to a technical error (e.g. they hit late), but that was only an outward symptom of not seeing what was going on and doing what they needed to do at the right time.
+Is the solution to practice another bucket of balls to perfect hitting early, or is there something more?
+The goal should focus on creating functional, adaptive action solutions rather than following a fixed ‘motor program’.

 CONCLUSION